chrisbarnes2000/myCity/Docs/Instructions.md

 2. Edit Stuff and Test locally

+3. Merge with master and fix any conflicts
+    ```sh
+    $ gm FrontEnd/Development/Fixes
+    ```

-3. add, commit, & Push to that branch
+4. add, commit, & Push to that branch

     Use tags when committing ```ga .;gcmsg "[function] description"```
     * [pull]    Who made last change and your addition